 Frequently Asked Questions

 NE LHIN engagements clearly show that Northerners want access to one electronic medical record.
-This One Person.
-One Record.
-One System initiative has the power to provide equitable, standardized clinical documentation for all patients in the North East.
+This One Person, One Record, One System initiative helps provide equitable, standardized clinical documentation for all patients in the North East.
 Of all the tools found in a hospital, the EMR is the one that touches all patients.
-Patients who are transferred from one hospital to another won’t have to undergo duplicate tests and can avoid repeating their “story” as they transfer to another facility’s care.
-Their record will be complete and understood by all.

 How much will this project cost and what about timelines?